vapoursynth/vapoursynth/doc/pythonreference.rst

    .. py:attribute:: height

-      The width of the video.
+      The height of the video.
 This value will be 0 if the width and height can change between frames.

    .. py:attribute:: num_frames